Nyefan/nyefan.org/site/content/_pages/about.md

 ##### May 2022 to Present

-- Created and led interim release management team until processes improved sufficiently to disband it.
+- Created and led interim release management team until processes improved sufficiently to disband it
-- Rebuilt ci/cd, processes, and service and cloud architectures to attain FedRAMP Moderate certification
+- Attained FedRamp Moderate certification by rebuilding ci/cd, processes, and service and cloud architectures
-- Led adoption of modern kubernetes and aws tooling, including: helm, crossplane, terraform, and gitops.
-- Wrote and implemented a trunk-based, feature-flagged, decentralized release process.
-- Reduced logging, monitoring, and alerting costs by 80% by excising and replacing DataDog
+- Reduced logging, monitoring, and alerting costs by 80% by excising and replacing DataDog with fluent, prometheus, opensearch, jaeger, and grafana
-- Increased deployment velocity by 630% over two years
+- Increased deployment velocity by 630% over two years by increasing developer confidence in CI and testing
+- Successfully executed multiple domain migrations and a surrender with no downtime
+- Led adoption of modern kubernetes and aws tooling, including: helm, crossplane, terraform, and gitops
+- Wrote and implemented a trunk-based, feature-flagged, decentralized release process
 - Overhauled our on-premise deployment to improve replicability and reduce support hours
 - Evaluated technologies for adoption, migration, and removal
 - Mentored junior and senior engineers